NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/plan.md

+Our plan to implement Tsuro involves three distinct parts, the TsuroGameBoard, the TsuroGameManager, and the Players.
+The TsuroGameBoard will keep track of the state of the board.
+The TsuroGameManager manages connecting the board and the players' actions, and the Players are in charge of asking the TsuroGameManager if moves it wants to do are valid, and having the Manager do the moves.
+Eventually, we will have a tournament manager, who is able to create individual TsuroGameManagers to handle individual games, and set up games appropriately based off information from them.
+We decided to do this to separate Players and the data in TsuroGameBoards as much as possible, using TsuroGameManagers as the glue that holds them all together.

 All players are implementations of an interface.
 When it is a player's turn to act, it receives information about the current state of the game, and the tiles available for that player to place.